lucievomelova/FairMinesweeper/README.md

 # How to play
 Start new game by left clicking anywhere on the game field.
 A part of the game field will open.
-Then, you cab start marking mines on the game fields by right clicking on a chosen cell.
-You can also open cells with a left click.
+Then, you can start marking mines on the game fields by right clicking on a chosen cell.
+You can open cells with a left click.
 But be careful!
 If you click on a mine, you will lose the game.

 Each opened number will have a value from 1 - 8.
 This value indicates how